Kerry-Kornfeld-Lab/wormPOP1.0/ReadMe.txt

 	Output is in the form of CSV files.

 Installation guide
-	Download WormNRG.inp, WormEnergy.exe, or/and WormEnergy-Ind-Output.exe, on a PC with Windows vx 7+ in the same folder.
+	Download WormNRG.inp, WormEnergy.exe, on a PC with Windows vx 7+ in the same folder.
 Installation time should be under a minute.
-The difference between the two versions is that the “Ind-Output” version optionally generates individual data files tracking the life histories of a specified number of individual worms, while the version without “Ind-Output” runs quicker and has a higher maximum capacity for worm population before memory overflow.

 Instructions to use
 	Specify the input parameter in Worm.NRG, save, and start WormEnergy.exe.
 The duration of the program is dependent on the chosen number of time steps- usually a few minutes.
 The outputting CSV files are saved in the same folder.
 For a new simulation, the existing files need to be removed or the program run in a new folder.